Configuring HPE GreenLake SSO SAML Authentication with ADFS

 One the welcome page, select Claims aware:

-Select Import data about relying party from a file and provide the location of the HPE_GreenLake_federation_metadata.ping.xml file downloaded at step 7.
+Select Import data about relying party from a file and provide the location of the HPE_GreenLake_federation_metadata.ping.xml file downloaded a the end of step 6.

 Enter a name for the relying party such as HPE GreenLake: